This page in Swedish

 Collaborations

 When collaborating with external parties, including regions, other higher education institutions, etc. it is important to establish the responsibilities of the different parties at an early stage.
-These responibilites should cover the research data both during and after the project period.
+These responsibilities should cover for the research data both during and after the project period.
 This includes questions on what happens when a researcher leaves or changes employment, appropriate storage, ownership of data and any restrictions on use, right to publish in case of open data requirements, etc.

-The content of the agreements is normally developed by the researchers involved, however, it is the prefect of the school who usually signs the agreements on behalf of Örebro University and therefore needs to pay extra attention to what he/she signs.
+The content of the agreements is normally developed by the researchers involved; however, it is the prefect of the school who usually signs the agreements on behalf of Örebro University and therefore needs to pay extra attention to what he/she signs.
 Questions about what can be agreed upon, which agreements ought to be drawn up, phrasing etc can be addressed to the Legal Office.
 Questions on data management, storage etc. can be addressed to respective faculty’s Research Data Advisor.

 Agreements and permits